Advertisement

 The Plymouth HRA administered the 'Bring It Home' rental assistance program with a limited application period in February 2026.
 This program is funded through Minnesota Housing, and vouchers are not portable outside Plymouth.

-This waitlist is currently closed; applications were previously accepted online from February 17-18, 2026.
-Eligibility includes Minnesota residency, household income at or below limits, currently paying over 30% of income toward rent, and not receiving other rental assistance.
-Vouchers must remain in Plymouth, and 200 applications were selected by lottery.
+For Minnesota residents with household income at or below limits, paying more than 30% of income toward rent, and not currently receiving other rental assistance; 200 applications were chosen by lottery.

 This is for the Bring it Home Rental Assistance Program.
 Eligibility required applicants to be Minnesota residents with household income at or below limits, paying over 30% of income toward rent, and not receiving other rental assistance.
 200 applications were chosen by lottery, and vouchers are not portable outside Plymouth.